 As a well-being coordinator, how do I deal with a young person smoking cigarettes at school?

-Your schools polices will guide you as to what will happen here but we would advise you take care of “how” you go about raising this issues with a young person.
+Your schools polices will guide you as to what will happen here but we would advise you take care of “how” you go about raising this issue with a young person.
 Even circumstances where young people are transgressing limits can be opportunities for engagement, support and care when approached well.
-Talk to YoDAA for more advice.

 When should a young person be expelled for drug use?

 This is a tough one and each school will have its own policies and approaches.
 When possible, having consequences that keep a young person included in a school community will generally be best for that young person.
-You can always consult with YoDAA if you want to discuss a particular incident but in general, it is most important that a school employs a whole of school approach and that consequences fit with the incident that occurred.
+It is most important that a school employs a whole of school approach and that consequences fit with the incident that occurred.